In Search Of Yummy-ness

 Make-Ahead

-These smoked salmon sandwiches are perfect for entertaining because most (or all) of the recipe can be prepared before your event.
+These smoked salmon sandwiches are nice for entertaining because most (or all) of the recipe can be prepared before your event.

 Make the Cream Cheese Spread in Advance